GoogleCloudPlatform/community/tutorials/datacatalog-tag-history/index.md

 ## Manual test

-Follow the guide to [Attach Tag](https://cloud.google.com/data-catalog/docs/quickstart-tagging#data-catalog-quickstart-console) to a Data Catalog Entry to verify that the tool captures all the Tags attached to modified Entry in the BigQuery table.
+Follow the guide to [attach a tag](https://cloud.google.com/data-catalog/docs/quickstart-tagging) to a Data Catalog entry to verify that the tool captures all of the tags attached to the modified entry in the BigQuery table.

 ## Limitations